 2. There is a live chat available.
 It’s always a plus when a program has good support.
 This is an extra thumbs up in my book for this tool.

-3. Multiple sources of information: In addition to general keyword research, there are a lot of other features to this tool which you can utilize for your SEO & PPC campaigns.
-Keyword stats you get can be divided up and you can see the traffic #’s from different sources.
+3. Multiple sources of information: In addition to general KW research, there are a lot of other features to this tool which you can utilize for your SEO & PPC campaigns.
+KW stats you get can be divided up and you can see the traffic #’s from different sources.

 5. This tool very much reminds me of Market Samurai (MS).
-I noticed a lot of similarities between them in how they asked you to enter keywords as well as having similar options.
+I don’t actually like Market Samurai, but I noticed a lot of similarities between them in how they asked you to enter KW’s as well as having similar options.

 I will say this though: The Keyword Country Tool is far superior to Market Samurai, but neither of these tools are in my opinion better than Jaaxy.

 Also this one is also awesome, and it’s also a free KW tool.

 6. The whole product is very transparent.
 I didn’t see any hidden fees or any shady business tactics.
 I like this.

 1. I don’t think it’s very newbie friendly.
 As someone who has been doing KW research for a very long time and having used many different tools, I actually thought that the amount of information & figuring out navigation in this tool can be overwhelming.